rhappdev/api-first-workshop/docs/exercise-4.md

 > Note: The app already contains the sample code for hello-world api based on hello-world openAPI specification.

-### Step 2 - Include openAPI specification for todolist API.
+###### Step 2 - Include openAPI specification for todolist API.

-* Download the specification for todolist API from APICURIO that we genereated in previous exercise
+* Download the specification for todolist API from Apicurio that we genereated in exercise-1.
 * Replace it with  swagger.yaml file located at ./src/definition/

-> Note: In case if you have not been able to finish, please download the complete todolist API specification from [here](../contract/swagger.yaml)
+> Note: In case if you have not been able to finish exercise-1, please download the complete todolist API specification from [here](../contract/swagger.yaml)

-### Step 3 - Verify app is running without any errors.
+###### Step 3 - Verify app is running without any errors.

 ```
 npm run dev
 ```
-### Step 4 - Interact with todolist API's resources
+###### Step 4 - Interact with todolist API's resources
 Review the todolist API's resources through swagger-ui located at `http://localhost:8001/docs`.

-### Step 5 - Define handlers/controllers for the endpoints/operations.
+###### Step 5 - Define controllers for each operation (endpoints).
-oas-tools looks for a special annotation in .yaml file to link the endpoint to its express router and controller when a excuting a request.
+oas-tools looks for a special annotation in .yaml file to map the endpoint to its express router and controller when executing a request.

   * In swagger.yaml, define the controller for operation "/getitems" :